Exeter University- A University of Sanctuary

-The university group has been involved in facilitating awareness raising events, workshops, lectures and talks both on campus and across the city.
-They have also been working hard to promote access to HE for sanctuary seekers -so crucial for the wellbeing and successful integration of refugees and asylum seekers.
-Exeter University are now offering 3 ‘sanctuary scholarships’ to asylum seekers from this year (2017/18).
+The university groups are involved in facilitating awareness raising events, workshops, lectures and talks on campus and across the city.
+They also work hard to promote access to HE for sanctuary seekers -so crucial for the wellbeing and successful integration of refugees and asylum seekers.

-Students for Sanctuary: a University of Exeter & ExCos Partnership, 2018
+Students for Sanctuary: a University of Exeter & ExCos Partnership